 Can I tell you the best thing about this hummus?
 It brings good friends around a table.
 Put a couple plates of hummus out.
 Pita chips.
 Or grilled naan.
 A bottle of wine.
 And that’s a recipe for a good evening.

 - Rinse and drain beans.

 - Place beans in a food processor or high powered blender.
-Add the lemon juice, cumin, garlic, tahini paste, and salt to taste.
+Add tahini, lemon juice, salt, cumin, and garlic.

 - Turn the processor on and slowly pour in olive oil.
 Process until smooth and thick.
 Add warm water to thin if texture is too thick.
 Cover and refrigerate.

 - To serve, place hummus on a plate.
 Drag the back of a spoon in a swirling pattern around top of hummus (not pictured).
 Drizzle with olive oil.
 Sprinkle with parmesan cheese and red pepper flakes.
 Accompany with pita chips, naan, or flat bread crisps.